Holidays and tradition tend to go hand in hand—and every family has their own unique set of both.

 Mix in some fresh blooms with your yearly Christmas ornaments and tinsel – or go full throttle and cover your tree head to toe in fresh blooms!

+Check out this Better Homes & Gardens article to see more!
 You won’t be disappointed, trust us.

 Set a timer and let everyone go to town!